ripley57/CW_Tools/tools/git/GIT_CHEATSHEET.md

 my-new-origin-2	https://github.com/ripley57/GitPlay.git (push)
 my-new-origin-3	https://github.com/ripley57/GitPlay.git (fetch)
 my-new-origin-3	https://github.com/ripley57/GitPlay.git (push
-To work with one of these:
-git push --set-upstream my-new-origin-2 master
+To work with one of these remote repositories: git push --set-upstream my-new-origin-2 master
-Now running "git status" will confirm the one you are working with: git status
+Now running "git status" will confirm which one you are working with: git status
 On branch master
 Your branch is up-to-date with 'my-new-origin-2/master